barryclark/jekyll-now/_posts/2017-10-19-Classification.md

 mathjax: True
 ---

+A link to the slides given at the workshop is available [here](http://bit.ly/2hTLMjb).
 # Last Week's Review

 Before diving into this week's new material, we wanted to first take a step back and review what we learned last week since linear regression is a fundamental model within machine learning.
 We also wanted to go back and review some Tensorflow specifics.